 - 1. On the Route List screen, click on the desired route to open the Edit Route page. - 2.
-On the Edit Route page, locate the desired destination listing. - 3.
-Click the icon at the end of the listing and select the Start, Stop, Edit, or Delete option.
-If there are other destinations that you want to stop, start, or delete, do so now.
+On the Edit Route page, locate the desired destination to update. - 3.
+Click the , , , or icons at the end of the listing to Start, Stop, Delete, or Edit the corresponding destination.

-4. Click Apply for your requested actions to take effect.
+- 4. Repeat step 3 for other destinations you wish to update. - 5.
+Click Apply for your requested actions to take effect.